Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Introduction

 \section{Introduction}

 Spoken Language Understanding (SLU), a front-end of many spoken dialogue systems, is a task of extracting semantic information such as intents, slots, or emotions from speech.
 Conventional SLU pipelines consist of the Automatic Speech Recognition (ASR) model and the Natural Language Understanding (NLU) model, where the ASR model converts speech to text, and the NLU model predicts task-specific information from the text~\cite{tur2011spoken}.
-However, these pipelines propagate errors from the ASR model to the NLU model, degrading the overall performance of the system.
+However, these pipelines propagate errors from the ASR model to the NLU model, degrading the system's overall performance.
 To address this problem, recent studies focused on End-to-End (E2E) SLU networks that directly extract semantic information from speech~\cite{serdyuk2018towards,Lugosch2019}.
-Most E2E SLU networks leverage the encoder part of pre-trained ASR networks but still lack the capability to understand the semantics of utterances, crucial information for the SLU task.
+Most E2E SLU networks leverage the encoder part of pre-trained ASR networks but cannot fully understand the semantics of utterances, which is crucial for the SLU task.

 To solve this, recently proposed studies use pre-trained NLU networks to leverage the powerful language representation of the Pre-trained Language Model (PLM), such as BERT~\cite{devlin2019bert}.
-Some approaches use Knowledge Distillation (KD) from PLM to SLU network~\cite{Cho2020,chung2020semi,kim2020two} or introducing cross-modal shared embedding space between acoustic and textual features~\cite{agrawal2020tie,huang2020leveraging,kim2020st}, and others tried to integrate the ASR and NLU networks with proper Interface~\cite{lai2020towards,Rao2020,rao2021mean}.
+Some approaches use Knowledge Distillation (KD) from PLM to SLU network~\cite{Cho2020,kim2021two} or introduce cross-modal shared embedding space between acoustic and textual features~\cite{agrawal2020tie,huang2020leveraging,kim2021st}, and others try to integrate the ASR and NLU networks with appropriate Interface~\cite{lai2020towards,rao2021mean}.

-However, these methods may lose the powerful language representation of BERT in the process of KD or lose important features while embedding cross-modal inputs in a shared embedding space.
-In the case of network integration with Interface, it depends on the gap of the two representations.
-The Interface is a junctional representation of two pre-trained networks to combine~\cite{Rao2020,rao2021mean}.
+However, these methods may lose the powerful language representation of BERT in the process of KD or lose important features while embedding cross-modal inputs in a shared space.
+In the case of network integration with Interface, it depends on the gap between the two representations.
+The Interface is a junctional representation of two pre-trained networks to be combined~\cite{rao2021mean}.
 To make the gradient flow via Interface, it is usually necessary to employ additional modules to match the representations.